m2n037/CV-m2n037/README.md

 ## Education
 ### Indian Institute of Science Bangalore
-**Master of Design (MDes), Product Design and Engineering, July 2011 - July 2013**, Centre for Product Design and Manufacturing(CPDM)
+**Master of Design (MDes), Product Design and Engineering, July 2011 - July 2013**, [Centre for Product Design and Manufacturing(CPDM)](http://cpdm.iisc.ac.in/cpdm/)

-Thesis - *Design, Fabrication, and Testing of a Novel and Cost-Effective Soil Moisture Sensor Meter for Farming Applications in India.*
+Thesis - *Design, Fabrication, and Testing of a Novel and Cost-Effective Soil Moisture Sensor Meter for Farming Applications in India.* [(G-Drive Link)](https://google.com)

 Advisor - Dr. G. K. Ananthasuresh, Professor, Dept of Mechanical Engineering, IISc Bangalore